Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 ![Configuration form with multiple sections](images/generator_config_tabbedpanel.png "Configuration form with multiple sections")

 By default a variable container serves only for grouping the contained variables.
 If the `composite` flag is enabled though behaviour is different.
-In this case the variable container results in a module variable itself which is persisted as an array containing all single variables as elements.
+In this case the variable container results in a bundle variable itself which is persisted as an array containing all single variables as elements.

 For example imagine you want to create two variables for a payment method and a payment url.

 Option 1: create a variable container named `payment` with `composite=false` and two variables `paymentMethod` and `paymentUrl` in it.
-This results in two module variables `paymentMethod = ''` and `paymentUrl = ''`.
+This results in two bundle variables `paymentMethod = ''` and `paymentUrl = ''`.

 Option 2: create a variable container named `payment` with `composite=true` and two variables `method` and `url` in it.
-This results in one module variable `payment = ['method' => '', 'url' => '']`.
+This results in one bundle variable `payment = ['method' => '', 'url' => '']`.

 ## Controller layer